 Cultural

 Cultural connections are really valued at Whangarei Heads School.
-All cultures and backgrounds are welcomed to our kura, and we ensure that this diversity is celebrated within classrooms and in such events like productions, festivals, artwork, topic work.
-For example, our school introduced an annual cluster school Kapa Haka festival, we are involved in the annual Asian Friendship festival, we have our very own Kapa Haka roopu, our school hosts a Gaeltacht festival over New Years and we celebrate individuals and groups, embracing their culture and ways of doing things.
+All cultures and backgrounds are welcomed to our kura, and we ensure that this diversity is celebrated within classrooms and in such events like productions, festivals, artwork and topic work.

 It is the intention of Whangarei Heads School to enhance cultural connections within our school community by building, growing and valuing relationships.
 We wish to prepare all our children for participation in a society that includes Maori, by raising awareness of things Maori and encouraging greater understanding and acceptance.
-Te reo Maori and tikanga Maori perspectives will be integrated into and become a natural part of our daily programmes.
+Te reo Maori and tikanga Maori perspectives are integrated into and become a natural part of our daily programmes.

 We will provide instruction, experiences and learning opportunities that reflect New Zealand’s cultural diversity and the unique position of Maori culture.
 This will be done by –